d4rkw1n9/opn-monit2t/README.md

+WORK IN PROGRESS - DO NOT USE !

 A simple OPNsense plugin that send Monit alerts to the telegram bot.
 All creds to kulikov-a.

 Mod version: added ipinfo.io token to retrieve ip information where available.
 To extend cache (to accommodate for longer message), add this to /usr/local/opnsense/service/templates/OPNsense/Monit/monitrc: